git-cola/git-cola/share/doc/git-cola/relnotes.rst

   interactively with the keyboard.
 This makes it easier to use the keyboard arrows to select and stage lines.

+* The completion widgets will now select the top completion item when `Enter` or `Return` are pressed.

 git-cola v2.1.0
 ===============
 Usability, bells and whistles